OmMahen/OmMahen/README.md

 ### Hi there 👋 I'm OmMahen.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+I like web development and stuff.
+I use Javascript for everything.

-I'm currently active as Student at <a href="https://unram.ac.id/">Universitas Mataram</a>.
+I'm was a Student at <a href="https://unram.ac.id/">Universitas Mataram</a>.

 - 🌱 I’m currently learning about Web Development
 - 💬 Feel free to ask me about Web Development or JavaScript